Fleetwood shares lead at windy Sawgrass

 |* denotes yet to start or complete round two

-High winds blew away the storms that have blighted the Players Championship as round two finally got under way on Saturday at TPC Sawgrass in Florida.
+Strong winds blew away the storms that have blighted the Players Championship as round two finally got under way on Saturday at TPC Sawgrass in Florida.

-However, those winds wreaked havoc on the par-three 17th and its island green with 29 balls hit in the lake, compared to just four on the first two days.
+However, those winds wreaked havoc on the par-three 17th and its island green with 29 balls hit in the lake, compared with just four on the first two days.

 England's Tommy Fleetwood has played three holes of round two and continues to share the lead on six under.